Training electives (Senior) University Teaching Qualification

 Below is an overview of various types of activities that fit into a (Senior) University Teaching Qualification trajectory as elective components.
 Lecturers can follow such activities or initiate and organise them themselves.
 The list is not endless: lecturers can consult with their tutor and suggest other activities.

 There are regular workshops and webinars on, for example, peer feedback, interactive teaching, intercultural competences or inclusion.
 Some focus on peer interaction between teachers, others provide (educational) tools for teaching.
-The sessions are accessible here in the 'agenda'.
+The sessions are accessible here.

-Every year in March, the Education Parade takes place: the UU education conference with a relevant theme.
+Every year in March, the OnderwijsFestival takes place: the UU education conference with a relevant theme.
 Read more about it here.

 The U-SoTL conference takes place annually.
 Here, lecturers learn how they can systematically analyse and improve their own teaching.
 Teachers also share posters of completed educational research here.
 Read more about this here.